 When call forwarding is invoked, the LCD display normally indicates the call forwarding mode at all times.

 This feature is enabled/disabled in administrative programming on a system-wide basis.
-By default, the status of the Call Forward Display is enabled.
+By default, Call Forward Display is enabled.

 External Day Ring

 1. Press the EXT DAY RINGING flex button (FLASH 06, Button #5).
 The following message displays: